tinko26/ao/docs/modules/alarm-queue-2.md

 #define AO_ALARM_QUEUE_CAPACITY
 ```

-The alarm queue keeps track if the current number of elements.
+The alarm queue keeps track of the current number of elements.
 Additionally, it can be configured to keep track of the maximum number.
 By default, this option is disabled.

 ```c
 #define AO_ALARM_QUEUE_COUNT_MAX
 ```

-The alarm queue can configured to check its correctness upon each insertion and removal, which takes linear time.
+The alarm queue can be configured to check its correctness upon each insertion and removal, which takes linear time.
 If that is not the case, a runtime [assertion](../assertions.md) failure is triggered.
 This can aid in a debugging scenario.
 By default, this option is disabled.

 ```c
 #define AO_ALARM_QUEUE_ASSERT